-Bercea has been described as one of the strongest colourists of his generation, his landscapes crackling with energy.
-Deep blue or sulphurous yellow skies sing when set against rich green rolling hills and the flecked grey of his concrete structures.
+Bercea has also been described as one of the strongest colourists of his generation.
 Colour is applied with force: a flash of orange or a scrape of ochre butts up against an energetic mix of vibrating vivid greens; a lick of sumptuous brown is delicately laced with a dappling of white.
-His work is fresh and exciting, with Bercea understanding the impact of the push and pull necessary to make a painting resonate.
+Bercea understands the impact of the push and pull necessary to make a painting resonate.
 Fast-paced strokes are offset with steady washes and the consistency of his paint is varied; thin translucent areas are complemented by thick opaque mark making.
 At times buttery and fully suspended, at others sand-paper dry, his grounds are as interesting to examine close up as from a distance.

 The artist’s most recent paintings are born out of Bercea’s travels from his hometown of Cluj, through the rural landscape of California and into Los Angeles.
 A series of psychological and sensorially-rich encounters that weave through time, space and memory.
 With a pastiche of iconic motifs recognisable from both Romanian and American cultures, canvases depict landscapes of colour and concrete which oscillate between suggestions of utopia and dystopia.
 The topographical regions of Transylvania and California merge; the city of Cluj and its surrounding Carpathian mountains converge with sun-soaked environments, from the lonely Mojave desert to Hollywood’s hills and bright lights.